TaylorCoons/mc-cmds/README.md

   * A time stamp
   * The most recent
   * A time diff (like 5 days ago)
-1. Update the time stamping process to be a full time stamp instead of an iso formated date to allow multiple backups per day without overwrite
+2. Update the time stamping process to be a full time stamp instead of an iso formated date to allow multiple backups per day without overwrite
-1. Show memory percent based on allocated memory instead of rigs memory as well
+3. Show memory percent based on allocated memory instead of rigs memory as well
-1. Network stats of server (somehow this has to be possible but might require modding the servers)
+4. Network stats of server (somehow this has to be possible but might require modding the servers)
+5. Have the command reboot the server and display a warning message to allow daily reboots to keep the server healthy